At least 79 dead after migrant vessel sinks off Greece; hundreds may be missing

 The Italian coast guard first alerted Greek authorities and the European Union border protection agency, Frontex, about an approaching vessel on Tuesday.

 The IOM said initial reports suggested up to 400 people were on board.
-A network of activists said it received a distress call from a boat in the same area whose passengers said it carried 750 people — but it was not clear if that was the vessel that sank.
+A network of activists said it received a distress call from a boat in the same area whose passengers said it carried 750 people — but it wasn't clear if that was the vessel that sank.

 After that first alert, Frontex aircraft and two merchant ships spotted the boat heading north at high speed, according to the Greek coast guard, and more aircraft and ships were sent to the area.